American Communist Party (2024): Foreign affairs

+China and Taiwan

+ACP supports the Chinese Communist Party and opposes Taiwan independence.
+The ACP aligns themselves with the Chinese perspective on the Sino-Soviet split, and considers the Soviet Union's de-Stalinization efforts as having been revisionist.
+The ACP supports the Cultural Revolution alongside Deng Xiaoping's pro-market economic reforms.

+In a 2025 ACP explainer video, Chairman Haz Al-Din stated that ACP regards Xi Jinping Thought as "a political doctrine promoted and created by the current leader of the Chinese Communist Party that promotes Chinese communism along with ultra-nationalism, as the latest synthesis of Marxism–Leninism" and further described it as "the most advanced comprehensive development of Marxism–Leninism to date."
+The ACP also has defended Joseph Stalin and Stalinism, and cites "Marx, Engels, Lenin, Stalin, and Mao" in its declaration.
+Party co-founder Jackson Hinkle has described himself as a "Maoist", and Al-Din has met with Chinese New Left and Maoist academic Kong Qingdong.

+Position on United States imperialism

 ACP is a second campist party that strongly supports an anti-imperialist "multipolar axis" against Western imperialism, financial capitalism, and globalism.
 ACP chairman Al-Din argues that "all nations today" must choose between "obedience to the ruling financial capitalist class or sovereign, national development".
 In an interview with the Yevgeny Prigozhin-backed United World International website, Al-Din stated: "The [main] problem [in the world] is what Michael Hudson calls Super-Imperialism, a system in which the United States acts as both creditor and debtor in the global economic system".

+Position on NATO

 ACP's program calls for the "unconditional destruction of NATO".
-In opposition to NATO and the West, ACP supports an "axis" including Russia, North Korea, Hezbollah and Iran, Hamas, the Houthis, Nicaragua, Venezuela, the People's Republic of China and Chinese Communist Party, Haitian resistance led by Jimmy Chérizier, and the Irish Republican Army.
-It also supported Bashar al-Assad, praising him as a 'socialist hero'.
+In opposition to NATO and the West, ACP and its leaders support an "axis" including Russia, North Korea, Hezbollah and Iran, Hamas, the Houthis, Nicaragua, Xi Jinping and the People's Republic of China, and the Haitian resistance led by Jimmy Chérizier.
+It also supported Bashar al-Assad and Nicolás Maduro, praising the former as a 'socialist hero'.